HaritJaiswal/Simple_AR_App/README.md

 Also your phone should have latest version of Google AR services installed from Playstore if you run the app on phone.

-This project is perfect for a demo of AR services and serves as an entry into makin AR apps.
+This project is perfect for a demo of AR services and serves as an entry point into making AR apps.